Find answers and general information quickly about the HubSpot-Salesforce integration.

 - Can Salesforce person accounts sync to HubSpot?

-- Why are HubSpot activities creating duplicate Salesforce tasks?
+- Why are some HubSpot activities creating duplicate Salesforce tasks?

 - Why doesn't the Lifecycle stage property appear in Salesforce?